Fractured Magic: Chapter Nineteen

 “I made one for myself, too, of course,” Drys said, pulling out a second crown and placing it on their own head.
 The golden flowers matched the feathers in their wings.
 “I would’ve made one for you, Leileas, dear, but I don’t think there are enough flowers in all of Home.”

-Drys smiled at her and said, “Dance with me, May-vuh.”
+Maebhe laughed.
+Drys stood and held out a hand.
+“Dance with me, May-vuh.”

 It may have been the wine, but Maebhe found herself agreeing.